nodeloophole/nodeloophole.github.io/content.md

 # Four Questions

 - What types of skills make up an efficient Drupal team?
-- What are some practical ways that a Drupal team can increase productivity?
+- What are some practical ways that a Drupal team can increase efficiency?
 - How can a Drupal team stay motivated and engaged without experiencing burnout?
 - How can project managers help with efficiency?